South Florida Intensive Outpatient for Addiction

 During their Florida intensive outpatient program, each client maintains a treatment team that includes a physician, nurse, primary counselor, case manager, and nutritionist.
 This team is responsible for assessing and working with each client to continue both an individualized plan of care and next level addiction care recommendations.

 At Simple Path Recovery, we believe that everyone choosing recovery over addiction has taken the biggest step of their life.
 Although recovery isn’t easy, most will tell you it’s absolutely worth it!
 Substance abuse take its toll on you mentally and physically.
 Addicts routinely express feeling exhausted and hopeless.
 The first step is to be honest with yourself and ask for help.
 Seeking assistance is a sign of strength and commitment in improving yourself.
 We urge you to be honest with us, as well about your history of substance use so we can best help tailor a comprehensive addiction treatment program with you.
-Specifically, we offer a range of therapies that are pointed to root problems of drug abuse and alcohol addiction.
+Specifically, we offer a range of therapies that are pointed to root problems of drug abuse and alcoholism.